 It can be important for many people, particularly in certain industries, to show their expertise in this way.

-I personally see notes, whether they are a few bullet points jotted on a cue card or one A4 sheet of paper, as a safety net.
-This allows you to get back on track if something happens and you become seriously distracted.
+I personally see notes – whether they’re bullet points jotted on a cue card or an A4 sheet of paper – as a safety net.
+Something that allows you to get back on track if you get distracted or thrown.

-Or you’re a nervous presenter and find yourself having a mind blank or brain freeze.
-This can be the kind of horrible event which it can be hard to come back from; and having something written down which you can refer to to get you back on track, is highly reassuring.
+Or if you have a mind blank or brain freeze..the kind of horrible event that can be hard to come back from: having something written down to get you back on track is very reassuring.

-So the goal if you want to fix this, and either work just using your slides as cues if you have them, or cue cards, is to break it down into a series of steps:
+So if you want to fix this, and either just use your slides as cues, or cue cards, you need to break the process down into a series of steps:

-If you’re someone who does have a script and your entire presentation written out, then aim the next time you give a presentation to cull your notes down to one page.
+If you do have a script with your whole presentation written out, aim for this the next time you speak: cull your notes down to one page.

-And when you’re comfortable with that, cull again in a future talk to half a page of bullets.
+And if/when you’re comfortable enough with that, cull again in a future talk to half a page of bullets.